 Meanwhile, the Director-General of the World Health Organization (WHO) Dr. Tedros Adhanom Ghebreyesus has renewed his call for Tanzania to start reporting Covid-19 cases and share data.

 He also called on Tanzania to implement public health measures to break the chains of transmission and to prepare for vaccination.

 On 17th March 2021, Tanzania’s Vice President Samia Suluhu Hassan has announced on a TV message to the nation the death of President John Magufuli on the same day at Mzena Hospital in Dar es Salaam while he was receiving medical treatment.

 According to the information disclosed by Suluhu, Magufuli has died of heart failure following heart problems that have been affecting him for about 10 years.
 However, speculation arose that he had died from Covid-19.

 Two days later, Samia Suluhu was appointed President of Tanzania.
-On 6th April 2021, she announced that she will form a team of specialists to monitor and provide professional advice on what has to be done so that Tanzania is not alone in its efforts to deal with Covid-19.
+On 6th April 2021, she announced that she will form a committee of specialists to monitor and provide professional advice on what has to be done so that Tanzania is not alone in its efforts to deal with Covid-19.